A Galois connection between classical and intuitionistic logics. I: Syntax: Syntactic interpretations

-Of course, by \cite{M0}*{\ref{int:Goedel-Gentzen}}, all of the classical connectives (and not only $\lor$ and $\exists$) could be prefixed by a $\neg\neg$ in the definition of the $\neg\neg$-interpretation.
-Consequently, by \cite{M0}*{\ref{int:Kuroda}} one could formulate the $\neg\neg$-interpretation as an extension of Kuroda's translation: prefix by $\neg\neg$ the entire formula if it is a proposition, {\it post}fix by $\neg\neg$'s every classical $\forall$, replace every $\oc$ by a $\neg\neg$, and erase every $\wn$.
-All atomic subformulas are now kept intact, and like before, all classical connectives become intuitionistic.
+Of course, by \cite{M0}*{\ref{int:Goedel-Gentzen}}, all of the classical connectives and quantifiers (and not only $\lor$ and $\exists$) could be prefixed by a $\neg\neg$ in the definition of the $\neg\neg$-interpretation.
+Consequently, by \cite{M0}*{\ref{int:Kuroda}} one could formulate the $\neg\neg$-interpretation as an extension of Kuroda's translation: prefix by a $\neg\neg$ the entire formula if it is a c-formula, {\it post}fix by $\neg\neg$'s every classical $\forall$, replace every $\oc$ by a $\neg\neg$, and erase all $\wn$'s.
+Like before, all classical connectives and quantifiers become intuitionistic, and all atomic c-formulas are re-typed as atomic i-formulas.

+As in \cite{M0}, we also get an ``essentially local'' version of the $\neg\neg$-interpretation: \begin{itemize} \item postfix by a $\neg\neg$ every classical $\forall$ and $\land$; \item prefix by a $\neg\neg$ every classical $\exists$ and $\lor$; \item postfix by a $\neg\neg$ every $\oc$ that is followed by a $\wn$ or by an atomic c-formula; \item prefix by a $\neg\neg$ the entire formula if it is an atomic c-formula or starts with $\wn$; \item now erase all $\wn$'s and $\oc$'s; \item all classical connectives and quantifiers become intuitionistic, and all atomic c-formulas are re-typed as atomic i-formulas. \end{itemize}